What is roller derby?

 I’m interested in advertising at bouts and on your website.

 Where can I get t-shirts and other merchandise?

 Our merchandise is currently available at all our bouts.

-Become a sponsor and it is possible to have the fun, feisty, and fully-insured Queen City Roller Girls host or mingle at your event.
+Become a sponsor and it is possible to have the fun, feisty, and fully-insured Queen City Roller Derby host or mingle at your event.
 We are great with crowds, have some top-notch emcees, and behave ourselves at corporate events.
 If you are interested in hosting an event, or just offering us bar specials because you love us, please contact us.
 Fans, check out our events for the next chance to meet your favorite league members at bouts, after-parties, charity functions, and more.